 You can rise to the top of the fierce NIH R01 funding competition by utilizing the expert, step-by-step strategies outlined in this new manual entitled NIH R01 Grant: Expert Writing Skills.

 This brand-new, 9-chapter manual was developed by analyzing recently funded (2016 and 2017) NIH grant applications and utilizing them as real-world examples of the step-by-step expert guidance provided.
 The manual taps into the expertise of frontline veteran grant winners and reviewers to help you master the R01 application process from beginning to end (including resubmissions).

 Please note: This how-to manual is available immediately after purchase for the eBook PDF download.
 You will receive an email with your downloadable file.
-If you are pre-ordering a PRINT copy, it will be sent via US mail starting on December 21st.
-Please allow 7-10 days for delivery.
+If you are ordering a PRINT copy, please allow 7-10 days for delivery.
 See Each TAB below for additional details!

 Here are a few of the easy-to-implement strategies you’ll receive by utilizing the NIH R01 Grant Writing Manual: